 Employees expect their companies to invest in their careers and provide professional growth opportunities.
 Employers expect their workforces to be nimble enough to support rapid changes in the business landscape.

-Human capital management can deliver on both goals.
+Human capital management (HCM) can deliver on both goals.

-Combined with software, HCM helps administrative and business leaders answer important questions.
+Combined with software, HCM helps administrative and business leaders answer the following important questions.

 Administrative support: